ste-lor/HowtoPython-VirtualEnvironment/README.md

 # HowtoPython-VirtualEnvironment
 Some open source programs are not always immediately compatible with the latest Python version.
-Thus, it is suitable to create virtual environments and decouple your main Python and work within the virtual env.
-This avoids that the different Python versions influence each other.
+Thus, it is suitable to create virtual environments and decouple your main Python and work within the virtual environment.
+This avoids that the different Python versions influence each other.<br />

+The following description is a brief summary of [How to Install Multiple Python Versions]( https://k0nze.dev/posts/install-pyenv-venv-vscode/) from [k0nze](https://k0nze.dev/).

 <br />

-**For Linux:**
+**For Linux:**<br />
+First,

 ````
 comming soon
 ````